-i.
-National Groups shall pay a yearly contribution to the EDF comprised of the following:

-6% of all money fundraised in one financial year as a general sponsorship from external relations that are classified as international;

-2.5% of all money fundraised in one financial year as a general sponsorship from external relations that are classified as national;

-The Member National Groups shall pay a minimum of EUR 100,00 and a maximum of 3.000,00 per financial year.
+- i.
+National Groups shall pay a yearly contribution to the EDF comprised of the following: - 6% of all money fundraised in one financial year as a general sponsorship from external relations that are classified as international; - 2.5% of all money fundraised in one financial year as a general sponsorship from external relations that are classified as national; - The Member National Groups shall pay a minimum of EUR 100,00 and a maximum of 3.000,00 per financial year. - ii.

-- ii.
-ELSA International shall yearly contribute 5% of the general partnership income and online advertisement income of the previous financial year to the EDF. - iii.
 The board of Directors of EDF may also accept donations to the EDF from other individuals, groups or associations which are aimed at furthering the purposes of the Foundation and the Association in general.